Heat Pump Assistance Program

 Note: We will not share any of your personal or financial information with your landlord.

-Only contractors approved by our service provider, CLEAResult, are permitted to install eligible equipment under the HPAP.
+Only contractors approved by our service provider, CLEAResult Canada, are permitted to install eligible equipment under the HPAP.
 This is intended to save you time and limit any potential concerns about the quality of the installations.
-CLEAResult's qualified contractors undergo training and regular quality assurance checks to ensure a uniform, high-quality experience for all program participants.
+CLEAResult Canada's qualified contractors undergo training and regular quality assurance checks to ensure a uniform, high-quality experience for all program participants.
 Using one of their designated contractors means you’re working with someone trained in industry best practices and who is subject to ongoing quality assurance evaluations.

 During the pre-inspection visit, a contractor will confirm that you’ve completed and signed the necessary paperwork and have you complete a survey.
 They'll then guide you through the process and show you how to use the Green Button Connect My Data® feature to share your energy data with us.